lucapette/website/content/writing/deloominator-a-data-visualization-tool-for-sql-users.markdown

 ---
 categories:
-- deloominator
+  - golang
 date: "2017-05-30T00:00:00Z"
+description:
-description: deloominator is a Go/React application I've been working in the past few months and it's time to open-source it
+  deloominator is a Go/React application I've been working in the past few months and it's time to open-source it
 keywords: golang, react, data visualization, vega-lite, sql, databases
-title: 'deloominator: a data visualization tool for SQL users'
+title: "deloominator: a data visualization tool for SQL users"
 ---

 Today I'm open-sourcing `deloominator`: a data visualization tool for SQL users.
 You write SQL queries into a small web UI, you run your queries and `deloominator` automatically renders a chart if it can detect an appropriate visualization.
 Soon enough, you will be able to save your visualizations, create dashboards and reports.